 Dr. Prabhakar Goel (BT/EE/1970) is an Indian-American researcher and an entrepreneur.
-After completing his B.Tech from the Department of Electrical Engineering, IIT Kanpur in 1970, he went on to pursue PhD in Electrical Engineering from Carnegie Mellon University, USA.
-On completing his doctorate, Dr. Goel joined IBM's EDA organization where he developed PODEM Automatic test pattern generation & Verilog hardware description language, one of his most famous works.
+After completing his B.Tech from the Department of Electrical Engineering, IIT Kanpur in 1970, he went on to pursue PhD from Carnegie Mellon University, USA.
+Post his doctorate, Dr. Goel joined IBM's EDA organization where he developed PODEM Automatic test pattern generation & Verilog hardware description language, one of his most famous works.
 He set up the Poonam and Prabhu Goel Chair at the Department of Computer Science and Engineering in the area of Internet Space.
-The Chair position can be held for a period of three years.

-Prof. Mainak Chauduri, Department of Computer Science & Engineering, specializes in computer architecture.
+Prof. Mainak Chaudhuri, Department of Computer Science & Engineering, specializes in computer architecture.
 In the year 2010, he spent eleven months as a visiting researcher at Intel Corporation.
 His research contributions during this time significantly influenced the design of the cache hierarchy in the Skylake client and server processors.
-Prof. Chauduri has collaborated with the Intel Achitecture Group and the Intel Microarchitecture Research Lab for nearly a decade contributing to several research papers and a number of patents.
+Prof. Chaudhuri has collaborated with the Intel Achitecture Group and the Intel Microarchitecture Research Lab for nearly a decade contributing to several research papers and a number of patents.
 He was a recipient of Intel's Technology Excellence award in the year 2018.
 Professor Chaudhuri has published several research papers in the top-tier computer architecture conferences and journals.
 His research has won two best paper awards at the International Symposium on High Performance Computer Architecture (HPCA), a top-tier venue for publishing computer architecture research results.
-Prof. Chauduri is recipient of the IBM Faculty award and Microsoft Research India young faculty award.
+Prof. Chaudhuri is recipient of the IBM Faculty award and Microsoft Research India Young Faculty Award.